calblueprint/dccentralkitchen/docs/customer/navigation.md

 Styling for the drawer can be found in `DrawerContent.js`.

-### Adding a Section to the Bottom of the Drawer
+#### Adding a link to the drawer

-These links are basically hardcoded and not passed in as props from the `DrawerNavigator` to `DrawerContent` .
+These links are basically hardcoded and not passed in as props from the `DrawerNavigator` to `DrawerContent`.
+To add functional buttons (such as the LogOut button), add a styled `TouchableOpacity` and have it and call a function in `onPress`.

 ```jsx
 <TouchableOpacity